Guac Camera Troubleshooting

 4. Select Shooting settings

-5. Go to Menu 5
+5. Select Menu 5

-6. Go down to Focus mode
+6. Select Focus mode

-7. Set to MF (Manual Focus)
+7. Set Focus mode to MF (Manual Focus)

 To set the shutter speed to 1/250: